-On the app: You can create and find more workouts, or select a training plan that has built-in workouts and transfer them to your watch (Following a Workout From Garmin Connect, page 42).
+You can create and find more workouts using Garmin Connect, or select a training plan that has built-in workouts and transfer them to your watch.

-You can schedule workouts.

-You can update and edit your current workouts.
+You can schedule workouts using Garmin Connect.
+You can plan workouts in advance and store them on your watch.